swift-server/swift-aws-lambda-runtime/Plugins/AWSLambdaDeployer/README.md

 OPTIONS:
     --verbose       Produce verbose output for debugging.
     --nodeploy      Generates the JSON deployment descriptor, but do not deploy.
-    --configuration <configuration>
+    --nolist        Do not call sam list to list endpoints --configuration <configuration>
                     Build for a specific configuration.
                     Must be aligned with what was used to build and package.